 Cost of Materials

 Composite shingles and fake composite slate cost virtually the same.
-Formation is done via a molding process to ensure it resembles wood or stone, as the case may be.
+Formation is done via a molding process to ensure it resembles wood or natural stone slates.

 The material is fairly light at about 1.25 pounds per tile, so essentially all roof types can handle such installation.
 The tiles can easily be cut on-site with a utility knife and are attached as simply as using a nail gun.

 Breaking Down Costs into Specific Examples